Overview

 The next step is to enable MySQL in MyConnection Server (MCS).
 This step may have already been done.
 If not, click here.

-With MySQL enabled and the table created it's time to configure MCS to export data.
-The first step in doing this is to create an SQL profile.
+With MySQL enabled and the table created, configure MCS to export data.
+The first step is to create a SQL profile.

-From the MCS main menu click on Manage SQL Profiles, which is in the administration panel, as shown below.
+From the MCS main menu, click Manage SQL Profiles in the administration panel.

-On the resulting page click the Create new SQL profile link, as shown below.
+On the resulting page, click Create new SQL profile.

 - Name: Enter a name for the profile.
 This will appear in the list of profiles on the previous page.

-- Server Type & Address: Select MySQL from the drop down list box and then enter the IP/domain and port number of the MySQL database.
+- Server Type & Address: Select MySQL from the dropdown and enter the IP/domain and port number of the MySQL database.

 - Credentials & DB: Enter the login credentials for the MySQL server and the database name that contains the table created in the first part of this tutorial.

-- Run Check the Run... box.
-With the box checked the SQL profile will run each time a Speed test is run, ensuring all data gets exported.
+- Run: Check the Run... box.
+With this box checked, the SQL profile will run each time a Speed test is run, ensuring all data gets exported.

-Save the profile, which will take you back to the profiles list.
-Immediately modify the profile as the next step is definiing the export data.
+Save the profile, which will return to the profiles list.
+Immediately modify the profile, as the next step is defining the export data.

-The SQL Statements to run text box is where the export data is specified, in the form of an INSERT INTO statement, as shown below.
+The SQL Statements to run text box is where the export data is specified, in the form of an INSERT INTO statement.

 The INSERT INTO statement below matches the CREATE TABLE specified in the first step.
-So, simply copy and paste it into the text box.
+Copy and paste it into the text box.

 [speed] INSERT INTO myspeed_sql (recordid, testid, timeint, sid, ip, isp, dspeed, uspeed, qos, uqos, rtt, rttmax, rttavg, rttconsistency, maxpause, avgpause, bandwidth, routespeed, forcedidle, routeconc, dtesttype, utesttype) VALUES (%RECORDID%, %TESTID%, %TIMEINT%, '%SID%', '%IP%', '%ISP%', %SPEED.DSPEED%, %SPEED.USPEED%, %SPEED.QOS%, %SPEED.UQOS%, %SPEED.RTT%, %SPEED.RTTMAX%, %SPEED.RTTAVG%, %SPEED.RTTCONSISTENCY%, %SPEED.MAXPAUSE%, %SPEED.AVGPAUSE%, %SPEED.BANDWIDTH%, %SPEED.ROUTESPEED%, %SPEED.FORCEDIDLE%, %SPEED.ROUTECONC%, '%SPEED.DTESTTYPE%', '%SPEED.UTESTTYPE%');

-When using a MySQL command prompt the data for a table can be viewed by using the command select * from tablename, as shown below.
+When using a MySQL command prompt, the data for a table can be viewed by using the command select * from tablename.